astronomer/docs/astro/secrets-backend.md

 Secrets backend integrations can be configured individually with each Astro Deployment by someone with [**Workspace Operator**](user-permissions.md#workspace-roles) permissions.

 Using secrets to set Airflow connections requires knowledge of how to generate Airflow connections in URI or JSON format.
-See [Import and export Airflow connections and variables](import-export-connections-variables.md) for guidance on how to export your connections and variables based on where they are stored.
+See [Import and export Apache Airflow® connections and variables](import-export-connections-variables.md) for guidance on how to export your connections and variables based on where they are stored.

 Astro integrates with the following secrets backend tools:
 - [AWS Secrets Manager](secrets-backend/aws-secretsmanager.md)